elvinatombender222/pushy/README.md

 # Pushy

-**Pushy** is a self-hosted, web-based notification dashboard inspired by [Pushover](https://pushover.net), designed for personal use on a private network.
+**Pushy v4.2** is a self-hosted, web-based notification dashboard inspired by [Pushover](https://pushover.net), designed for personal use on a private network.

 Pushy displays rich, grouped notifications using HTML, CSS, PHP and JavaScript.
 Served by your web server.